 Stop doing whatever you were doing and cool the affected area.
 This makes blood vessels constrict, so less fluid leaks into the tissues and the swelling stays minor.
 Cooling also suppresses the inflammatory reaction, keeps bruising local, and makes the pain tolerable.

 Then apply pressure to compress the site and elevate the injured area.

 Supports and orthoses are quick and practical to put on.
 The medical devices provide optimum relief and stabilization for the affected areas, which is why they are often used to treat sports injuries.

 medi® supports have integrated massage pads where they are needed.
-The massaging effect breaks down swelling, boosts circulation and relieves pain.
+The massaging effect breaks down swelling, boosts circulation, and relieves pain.
 Supports can also help bolster the locomotive apparatus and prevent protective postures.

 For use: on land and in water

 You can shower and even go swimming with some of the orthoses – both in the ocean and in chlorinated water.
-It is very important that you clean your medical device in sterile water afterwards and do not leave it in the sun to dry.
+It is very important that you clean your medical device in sterile water afterward and do not leave it in the sun to dry.

 Please then spray the hinges with Teflon spray.

 There’s an orthopedic product from medi for almost every injured part of the body.
 The spectrum ranges from Epicomed® for golfer’s elbow, Genumedi® for knee injuries, Levamed® for a sprained ankle joint to Manumed® active for hand injuries.

 All of our supports and orthoses share one thing in common: they integrate themselves harmoniously into your movements – like a second skin.
 Thus, you can stay on the move despite your injury.
 Your doctor will decide which medical device is most suitable for you.